shadowlegends117/2024-scie1006-workshop/workshop3.md

 In this part, we will use the `pygame` library to create the GUI.

 1. Let's import the library and initialize it at the top of the program.
+Put the following code **after** the `import datetime` statement.
    ```python
    import pygame

    # initialize the pygame library and prepare it for use
    pygame.init()
    ```
 2. For a GUI application, we have to set the window size and name.
+Put the following code **after** `pygame.init()`.
    ```python
    # set window size to 400x300 pixels
    window = pygame.display.set_mode((400, 300))
    # set the window name
    pygame.display.set_caption('My Alert')
    ```
 3. Then, We create a font for text display and a clock to control the frame rate of the application.
+Put the following code **after** `pygame.display.set_caption('My Alert')`.
    ```python
    # create a font Arial with size 30 for text display
    font = pygame.font.SysFont("Arial", 30)